FIL-30009 - World Cinemas in the 21st Century

 None

-World Cinemas in the 21st Century explores global filmmaking in a post-9/11 world, asking what does it mean to live and make art in globalized, interconnected and divided planet.
+World Cinemas in the 21st Century explores global filmmaking in a post-9/11 world, asking what does it mean to live and make art in globalized, interconnected, but often divided planet.
 The module will introduce students to films and filmmaking styles from around the world, while paying attention to how these works interact with and sometimes inform mainstream Hollywood forms.
 The films studied use exciting and innovative filmic techniques to address some of the most pressing concerns in the world today: conflict, terrorism, migration and borders, climate change, cities, global inequality, gender, and identity.
+We will ask question like: how does film represent injustice and violence?
+Can films ethically capture the lives of others, who may be very different to ourselves?
+What does it mean to look at the suffering of others in visual media?

 The module will pay attention to both the genres of the films presented, including science fiction, satire and comedy, fantasy, and action, as well as their themes.
 Students will be presented with an eclectic and diverse range of readings that probe some of the most pressing issues of life as a global citizen in the 21st century, drawn from film studies as well as media, politics, philosophy and the visual arts.

 Linking film analysis to media and politics, students will gain a theoretical grounding in issues around contemporary world film and global audiences, as well as interrogating their own personal responses to the texts presented.
 Students will examine journalism and media images and photography alongside these films, to consider the role that media representation plays in our understanding of global identities in the 21st century.
-Specific texts on the module may include: Children of Men (2002), City of God (2002), Pan¿s Labyrinth (2006), The Reluctant Fundamentalist (2012), Waltz with Bachir (2006), Omar (2013), and Timbuktu (2014).
+Specific texts on the module may include: Children of Men (2002), City of God (2002), Pan¿s Labyrinth (2006), The Reluctant Fundamentalist (2012), Waltz with Bachir (2006), Omar (2013), Timbuktu (2014), and Parasite (2019).

 Aims